Things to do in the Algarve, Portugal

-Prior to visiting the Algarve for the first time this May, I’ll admit that I’d not really given Portugal’s rugged Atlantic coastline much thought.
+Prior to visiting the Algarve for the first time, I’ll admit that I’d not really given Portugal’s rugged Atlantic coastline much thought.
 With my summer travels instead focused on the Mediterranean, I didn’t imagine that there were many things to do in the Algarve; particularly when compared with the likes of Sicily or Bologna.
 Unfairly, I instead dismissed it as a place that’s probably best for family travel: a place offering sunny holidays spent in waterparks, family villas and on golf courses.

 However, after an (unexpected) flurry of trips to the Algarve this summer, I discovered that Portugal’s seaside region is in fact a fascinating jewel in the Atlantic’s crown.
 Boasting idyllic villages and picture-perfect towns, there are plenty of pretty – and historically significant – spots across the Algarve waiting to be discovered.